yourpurebredpuppy logo

 He doesn't put on a macho posturing act with other animals, as some terriers do, but he is exceedingly tough and will not back down from a confrontation.
 Two adult males are definitely an unwise combination.

 Assertive and strong-willed, with a definite mind of his own, he requires consistent leadership.
-Obedience training should include food rewards and praise, for the Dandie is sensitive and proud.
-Heavy-handed training only makes him more obstinate and uncooperative.
+Training should include lots of praise and food rewards, and also fair corrections.

 If you want a dog who...